maemo-leste/maemo-leste.github.io/content/maemo-leste-september-2018.rst

   :height: 324px
   :width: 576px

-This package is now available in our mail repository, as *wifi-signal-applet*.
+This package is now available in our main repository, as *wifi-signal-applet*.

 Going forward, we should probably have a separate repository (or repository component) for non-essential packages like the wifi-signal-applet.
 We'll have to